-9.3.1.3 Target and "Embedded" Computers
+9.3.1.6 Target and "Embedded" Computers

-If a target computer is a PC type computer located on or integral to MOSFIRE, it should be an industrial/server grade 1U, 19" EIA rack mount computer equipped with a flash disk as the system disk and running a WMKO approved operating system.
+If a target computer is a PC type computer located on or integral to the MOSFIRE instrument, it should be an industrial/server grade 1U, 19" EIA rack mount computer equipped with a flash disk as the system disk and running a WMKO approved operating system.
 The computer should be equipped with local monitor, mouse and keyboard connections for test and diagnostic purposes.